 On the south side of downtown Fort Worth, next to the Fort Worth Convention center, sits the wonderful oasis that is the Fort Worth Water Gardens.
 Created in 1974 and donated by Fort Worth's most popular philanthropic organization, the Amon G. Carter Foundation, the water gardens provide a peaceful retreat from the busy city streets.

 9. La Gran Plaza

-Just five miles south of Sundance Square is La Gran Plaza, a Mexican-style shopping mall that is part bazaar and part mercado.
+Just five miles south of Sundance Square, you'll find La Gran Plaza, a Mexican-style shopping mall that is part bazaar and part Mercado.
 Boasting over 200 stores, and a 120,000-square-foot market, La Gran Plaza provides for one of the most unique shopping experiences in Texas.
-On top of shopping for a mix of modern and traditional Mexican fashions, and eating home-cooked Mexican cuisine, visitors are also treated to an assortment of mariachis, vocalists and dancers.
+On top of shopping for a mix of modern and traditional Mexican fashions, and eating home-cooked Mexican cuisine, visitors are also treated to an assortment of mariachis, vocalists, and dancers.

 8. National Cowgirl Museum & Hall of Fame

-The National Cowgirl Museum & Hall of Fame is all about honoring the women who contributed to the legacy and foundation of the West.
-Over 4,000 artifacts honor 220 honorees including Annie Oakley, Sacagawea, Georgia O’Keefe, and Supreme Court Justice Sandra Day O’Connor.
+The National Cowgirl Museum & Hall of Fame is all about honoring the women who contributed to the legacy and foundation of the Wild West.
+Take a guided tour and see over 4,000 artifacts honoring 220 honorees including Annie Oakley, Sacagawea, Georgia O'Keefe, and Supreme Court Justice Sandra Day O'Connor.